How hard is it to get over the breakup of a relationship and mend your broken heart?

 That’s why it’s important to know how you can help your hypnosis clients/subjects navigate these turbulent waters so they process their loss and move forward with their lives.

-But before looking a few techniques that will allow you to do that, let’s take a closer look at grief and its potential consequences.
+But before looking at a few techniques that will allow you to do that, let’s take a closer look at grief and its potential consequences.

 Heartbreak & The 5 Stages Of Grief